kwan22/habits/level4.md

 #### DashCD control
 Awareness of DashCD and movement to intentionally avoid or retain DashCD for setups.
 Selection of instant hyper, hyper bhop, vs ext-hyper.
 Buffering dashes out of DashCD, related to grounded ultra timing.
 Managing DashCD from vertical transitions (canceling vertical momentum, 3a-suite cutscene delay) and developing intuition for buffering out of vertical DashCD.

+- 1a chasm-2, 3a start post triplat transition cancel for ext super
 - 2a start before mirror: ext hyper
 - 4a 1st block ultra
 - 5a start fast cycle